mongodb/mongo-c-driver/doc/installing.rst

 Building on Windows requires Windows Vista or newer and Visual Studio 2010 or newer.
 Additionally, ``cmake`` is required to generate Visual Studio project files.

 Let's start by generating Visual Studio project files for libbson, a dependency of the C driver.
 The following assumes we are compiling for 64-bit Windows using Visual Studio 2015 Express, which can be freely downloaded from Microsoft.
+We will be utilizing ``cmake``'s out-of-source build feature to keep build artifacts separate from source files.
+The default build type is ``Debug``, so a release build is specified as you see below.

 .. parsed-literal::

   cd mongo-c-driver-|release|\\src\\libbson
+  mkdir cmake-build
+  cd cmake-build
   cmake -G "Visual Studio 14 2015 Win64" \\
     "-DCMAKE_INSTALL_PREFIX=C:\\mongo-c-driver" \\
-    "-DCMAKE_BUILD_TYPE=Release" # Defaults to debug builds
+    "-DCMAKE_BUILD_TYPE=Release" \\
+    ..

 (Run ``cmake -LH .`` for a list of other options.)